Home Along Da Riles: Films

 Star Cinema made two films in junction to the series: Home Along da Riles da Movie (1993) and Home Along da Riles 2 (1997).
+A third movie is set to release in June 2026 entitled Home Along Da Riles Da Reunion.

-The first film (1993) goes deeper into Kevin's history revealing he was an all-star chef at a hotel but was fired after an explosion in the hotel's kitchen, ending up with him working as a messenger in a placement agency thereafter.
+The story of Home Along da Riles da Movie goes deeper into Kevin's history revealing he was an all-star chef at a hotel but was fired after an explosion in the hotel's kitchen, ending up with him working as a messenger in a placement agency thereafter.
 The family was also implicated from trying to expose corrupt practices of a corrupt politician to the Presidential Anti-Crime Task Force, which nearly cost their lives.

-The second film (1997) follows Kevin and his family after he "inherits" a family estate from his late uncle.
+Home Along da Riles 2 follows Kevin and his family after he "inherits" a family estate from his late uncle.
 While at the family estate, the family solves the real problem of why a business tycoon was trying to seize its inheritance, which the tycoon also owns and operates the polluted factory near the estates' land.

 In 2014, the first film was digitally restored into HD and was to be released via Kapamilya Blockbusters.

+A third film entitled Home Along Da Riles: Da Reunion was released in theaters on June 17, 2026.
+Boy 2 Quizon (Estong) will also direct this film.
+Claudine Barretto, who was one of the original cast, shared a teaser on her Instagram about an upcoming series set to release in 2026.